Protect Your Investment: Prosthetic Care Essentials

 Why does my packer feel sticky after washing?

 Silicone can become tacky after washing because the natural oils are removed.
 This is normal!
-Simply dust it with cornstarch or renewal powder to restore the smooth, silky feel.
+Simply dust it with cornstarch to restore the smooth, silky feel.
 Do this after every wash.
+Avoid talcum powder — cornstarch is safer and works just as well.

 Can I use silicone lubricant with my prosthetic?

-No. Silicone-based lubricants can degrade silicone prosthetics over time.
+No. Silicone-based lubricants can degrade silicone prosthetics over time, causing the surface to become gummy or deteriorate.
 Always use water-based lubricants only.
 This applies to both pack-and-play use and any adhesive applications.

 How do I store my prosthetic long-term?

 Clean and dry your prosthetic completely, apply a light dusting of cornstarch, and store in a breathable cloth bag in a cool, dry place away from direct sunlight.
-Don't store it touching other silicone items, as they can fuse together over time.
+Don't store it touching other silicone items, as they can react and degrade over time.

 Will swimming damage my packer?

 No. Normal pool chlorine levels and salt water are safe for medical-grade silicone.
-Just make sure to rinse with fresh water after swimming, wash with mild soap, dry completely, and apply powder.
-The main concern is securing it properly so it doesn't shift or fall out.
+Just rinse with fresh water after swimming, wash with mild soap, dry completely, and apply cornstarch.
+The main concern is securing it properly so it doesn't shift.

 Need to Repair or Upgrade?

-Whether you need a repair kit or a brand new prosthetic, we have you covered.
+Whether you need a repair kit, care supplies, or a brand new prosthetic — we have you covered.